karataliu/test-infra/kubetest/acsengine/README.md

     Regarding kubetest, it is to support '--up', '--down' option.
 And this is what [PR76250](https://github.com/kubernetes/test-infra/pull/7625) targets

-1. Support uploading build artifacts to azure storage and azure container registry
+1. Support uploading staging build artifacts to azure storage and azure container registry

     Currently kubetest only supports uploading to GCS and GCR.

-    The artifacts in GCS is indeed public accessable, but when testing against 100+ nodes, it will cause all the nodes to download the same package from external network.
+    The staging artifacts in GCS is public accessable, but when testing against 100+ nodes, it will cause all the nodes to download the same package from external network.
 Thus it's better to make the package accessable in a storage account in same Azure region.
 Same for the container image.

 1. Support test run via prow